nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Expected: No student is added.
 Error details shown.

 ### Finding a student (by course)
-1. Prerequisites: List all students using the `list` command.
+1. Prerequisites: List all students using the `liststudents` command.
 Multiple students in the list.

 2. Test case: `find c/CS2103T` (Assuming Students with course `CS2103T` Exist)<br>
    Expected: Displays students details with course `CS2103T`.